hrithikarora1999/VIT-SoftwareDev/README.md

 This Code works like the following way

+Pls run the game.cpp file on any c++ compiler to play game

+To see Cricket Game refer to the folder for app for testing to get the android build of cricket app

 Input Schema is like
 1f : player 1 move forward one step
 2r : player 2 move right one step